lms-org/lms/README.md

 ###TODO
  * Add lms namespace
+ * License
    * Add license-header to files
+   * Add contributer-agreement-file
  * More docs
  * If first version is finished -> Exclude modules for testing